Accident Prevention Tips

 Millions of accidents occur in the United States every year.
 There are hundreds of reasons for these accidents — intoxication, drug abuse, talking on a cell phone, texting, fixing one’s hair, or being distracted by an accident nearby to name a few.
 The sad part is, you may not be the one driving poorly when you’re involved in an accident.
 Driving in congested Seattle traffic raises your overall risk of being the victim of an auto accident injury.
 So how do you protect yourself from being the victim of an accident?
-Here are a few tips to keep in mind the next time you are behind the wheel.
+Here are a few accident prevention tips to keep in mind the next time you are behind the wheel.

 - Remove distractions: 80 Percent of the millions of accidents are the result of a distracted driver.
 Texting, talking on the cell phone, applying makeup or fidgeting with the radio should all be avoided while behind the wheel.